Bariloche: History

 The name Bariloche comes from the Mapudungun word Vuriloche meaning "people from behind the mountain" (vuri = behind, che = people).
 The Poya people used the Vuriloche pass to cross the Andes, keeping it secret from the Spanish priests for a long time.

-There is evidence of the existence of indigenous settlements on banks of Lake Nahuel Huapi, in the area now occupied by the city of Bariloche, prior to arrival of expeditionaries and white settlers.
-During the Neolithic, the arrival of human beings to Nahuel Huapi region occurs.
-The archaeological and historical record speaks of tehuelches and puelches presence in the area.
-With the process of araucanization and mainly since the 17th century, the culture of these groups is strongly affected by Mapuches, who increased their presence from the settlement of Spaniards in Chile, and their continued push east.
+There is evidence of the long existence of indigenous settlements on the banks of Lake Nahuel Huapi, in the area now occupied by the city of Bariloche.
+This was thousands of years before the European expeditionaries and settlers beginning in the colonial era of the 16th century.

+Human beings had arrived in this area during the Neolithic era, as evidenced by artifacts.
+The archaeological and historical record speaks of the presence of tehuelches and puelches in the area.

+With the process of araucanization and mainly since the 17th century, the culture of these groups was strongly affected by Mapuches.
+They increased their occupation in the area, affected by the settlement of Spaniards in Chile, and their continued push to the east.

-At 19th century end, in the vicinity of Nahuel Huapi, only a few scattered indigenous families were there: People of Inacayal had been stripped of their lands, and transferred to Tecka (Chubut) when the cacique was taken prisoner.
+By the 19th century's end, only a few scattered indigenous families remained near the lake.
+People of Inacayal had been stripped of their lands, and were relocated to Tecka (Chubut) when their cacique was taken prisoner.
 Curruhinca had made an act of submission to Argentine government with his own.
 Some Nguillatun was still being celebrated.

 But the region was beginning a new stage in its history.
-Although incorporated into national sovereignty, the Nahuel Huapi area began to develop fundamentally linked to Chile.
-Before 19th century end, when the border was still in dispute, people from the south of the neighboring country were gradually arriving to settle in surroundings of the lake.
+Although incorporated into Argentine national sovereignty, the Nahuel Huapi area began to develop fundamentally linked to Chile.
+Before the 19th century's end, when the border was still in dispute, people from the south of the neighboring country were gradually arriving to settle in surroundings of the lake.
 Small farmers were most of them from the island of Chiloe, but German immigrants living in Chile also arrived.